DieAllPies/desafio-dnc-react-dennis/README.md

 # Professional Portfolio with React Hooks

 This project was developed as part of the DNC challenge: Build a portfolio using React and Hooks.
+The page was developed following a 1920px wide figma model.

 ## Template